mhamilt/jingle-bells-arduino/README.md

 ![](images/ArduinoAudioPiezo.png)

-Or clip straight to your headphones with jumper ire and crocodile clips.
+Or clip straight to your headphones with jumper wire and crocodile clips.

 ![](images/ArduinoAudio.png)